leelichtsinn/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions allow a server to store information about a client.
+This give a way to persist data such as authentication information so a client doesn't need to re-enter that information everytime they visit that endpoint.

 1. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes the data.

 1. What does bcrypt do to slow down attackers?

+bcrypt adds salt rounds, that dictates how much time would be needed to calculate a hash.

 1. What are the three parts of the JSON Web Token?

+the header, the payload and the signature.

 ## Project Set Up